-Based on the findings discussed above, FDA has determined that debarment is appropriate, and proposes to issue an order under section 306(b)(2)(B)(ii)(I) of the Act (21 U.S.C. § 335a(b)(2)(B)(ii)(I)) debarring you for a period of 12 years from providing services in any capacity to a person having an approved or pending drug product application.
-You were convicted of four counts of health care fraud, two counts of false statements related to health care matters, and one count of conspiracy to commit health care fraud, Federal felony offenses.
-Based on the factors discussed above, FDA proposes that each felony offense be accorded a debarment period of four years.
-In the case of a person debarred for multiple offenses, FDA shall determine whether the periods of debarment shall run concurrently or consecutively (21 U.S.C. §335a(c)(2)(A)).
-FDA has concluded that the four-year period of debarment for each of the 7 offenses of conviction need not be served consecutively, which would result in a period of debarment of 28 years.
-FDA has concluded that the purposes of the debarment provision of the Act will be served if: (1) the four-year periods of debarment for counts 2-5 run concurrently, and (2) the four-year periods of debarment for counts 6-7 run concurrently.
-The two periods of debarment described in the preceding sentence shall run consecutively to each other and shall run consecutively to the four-year period of debarment for count 1, resulting in a total debarment period of 12 years.
+Based on the findings discussed above, FDA has concluded that the unfavorable factors cumulatively outweigh the favorable factors and that debarment is appropriate.
+Accordingly, FDA proposes to issue an order under section 306(b)(2)(B)(ii)(I) of the Act (21 U.S.C. § 335a(b)(2)(B)(ii)(I)) debarring you for a period of six years from providing services in any capacity to a person having an approved or pending drug product application.
+You were convicted of four felony counts of health care fraud and one count of conspiracy to commit health care fraud.
+Based on the factors discussed above, FDA proposes that each offense be accorded a debarment period of three years.
+In the case of a person debarred for multiple offenses, FDA shall determine whether the periods of debarment shall run concurrently or consecutively (21 U.S.C. § 335a(c)(2)(A)).
+FDA has concluded that the three-year period of debarment for each of the five offenses of conviction need not be served consecutively, which would result in a period of debarment of 15 years.
+Rather, FDA has concluded that the three-year periods of debarment for the four counts of health care fraud shall run concurrently.
+The three-year period of debarment for the conspiracy conviction shall run consecutively to the periods of debarment for the health care fraud convictions, resulting in a total debarment period of six years.